Apply for an RPAS Operator Certificate (RPOC)

 Transport Canada Civil Aviation will be doing compliance inspections on RPOC holders to ensure compliance with the applicable Canadian Aviation Regulations.

-If you do get an RPOC and do not use it, it is recommended that you cancel or suspend your RPOC to immediately remove your responsibilities.
+If you do get an RPOC and do not use it, contact an inspector to cancel or suspend your RPOC to immediately remove your responsibilities.

 Penalties